Save the solar tax credit: The 5-minute action guide

 EnergySage

-The U.S. House of Representatives passed a bill on May 22 that would kill the 30% residential solar tax credit nearly a decade ahead of schedule.
+The Senate passed a bill on July 1 that would kill the 30% residential solar tax credit nearly a decade ahead of schedule.

 For the average homeowner, this would automatically increase the cost of solar by about $9,000—and that’s before accounting for tariff-related price increases.
 The stakes are even higher for solar installation companies, which are typically small, local businesses that already operate on razor-thin margins.

 The good news?
 It’s not law yet.
-Speaker Mike Johnson quickly pushed the bill through the House on a tight, self-imposed deadline, and it only narrowly passed by one vote.
-Now the bill is with the Senate.
+The bill was quickly pushed through both the House of Representatives and the Senate on a tight, self-imposed deadline, and it only narrowly passed by one vote in both chambers.
+Now the bill is back with the House for reconciliation.

-The Senate can save the solar tax credit by the July Fourth deadline, but garnering clean energy champions on Capitol Hill requires input from constituents.
+The House can save the solar tax credit by the July Fourth deadline, but garnering clean energy champions on Capitol Hill requires input from constituents.

-Your voice matters and can influence your Senators’ decisions.
+Your voice matters and can influence your Representative's decisions.
 We’ve made taking action simple.
 Let’s break it down.

 For those planning to go solar, losing the 30% residential solar tax credit is likely the difference between “let’s go solar” and “maybe someday.”
 Without it, you’ll pay around $9,000 more on average to install solar panels.